Hubs-Foundation/hubs-cloud/README.md

 - In the EC2 console, create an new SSH keypair and save the private key.
 You'll need this to access your servers.
 - Go to https://gethubscloud.com which will take you to Cloudformation.
 Fill out the form to create a new Cloudformation stack.
 - The stack takes about 15-20 minutes to initialize.
-- Hit your site, it should be up.
+- Hit your site a minute or so after the stack is created, it should be up.
 Proceed with the login + setup process.

 ## Using an existing domain